-We have audited the parent-company-only financial statements of Ace Pillar Co., Ltd., which comprise the parent-company-only balance sheets as of December 31, 2022 and 2021 (restated), and the parent-company-only statements of comprehensive income, changes in equity and cash flows for the years then ended, and notes to the parent-company-only financial statements, including a summary of significant accounting policies.
+We have audited the parent-company-only financial statements of Ace Pillar Co., Ltd., which comprise the parent-company-only balance sheets as of December 31, 2023 and 2022, the parent-company-only statements of comprehensive income (loss), changes in equity and cash flows for the years then ended, and notes to the parent-company-only financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying parent-company-only financial statements present fairly, in all material respects, the financial position of Ace Pillar Co., Ltd. as of December 31, 2022 and 2021 (restated), and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the accompanying parent-company-only financial statements present fairly, in all material respects, the financial position of Ace Pillar Co., Ltd. as of December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.